Tagbilaran: Festivals

 Saulog-Tagbilaran Festival is a celebration every April 20 to May 2.
-This includes street-dancing, fluvial procession, nightly activities, novena masses and beauty pageant.
-Tagbilaranon families invite relatives and friends for a lunch or dinner during desperas (visper) and katumanan (grand feast day May 1).
+This includes street-dancing, fluvial procession, nightly activities, novena masses and a beauty pageant contest.

 The Sandugo Festival is an annual celebration in Tagbilaran in commemoration of the blood compact between Miguel López de Legazpi and Datu Sikatuna in March 1565.
-The festival is celebrated every July to coincide with the month-long activities celebrating the city's Charter Day on July 1 and the Province's (Bohol) Day on July 22.
+The festival is celebrated every July to coincide with the month-long activities celebrating the city's Charter Day on July 1 and Bohol on July 22.